| Title: | R Interface to Get French Heritage Data |

 if the input list is empty or contains no valid sf objects.

-Read and transform shapefiles from a ZIP archive
+Read and transform shapefile from a ZIP archive

 Description

-Extracts shapefiles from a ZIP archive, reads them into sf objects,
+Extracts shapefiles from a ZIP archive, reads the shapefile found

 Usage